Posts Tagged DUI Penalties

 Even after the Tennessee driver license reinstatement of someone convicted of DUI, the ability to rent a car may be limited due to insurance concerns.
 Individual rental companies may respond differently to a prior DUI conviction.
 Therefore, the best course of action would be to contact a sales representative before a rental car is reserved online and relied upon for transportation.
 Higher rates, travel restrictions, and special insurance may be required to rent a vehicle, so it makes sense to shop around and compare policies and rates.

 Please click here for additional information about the collateral consequences (other consequences) of a DUI conviction.
 An experienced Tennessee Defense Lawyer should be consulted about all of the possible consequences of a Driving Under the Influence conviction.
-Steve, Sara, and Nate are available to answer questions about the consequences of a Tennessee DUI and may be reached by calling 865-249-7200.
+Steve and Sara are available to answer questions about the consequences of a Tennessee DUI and may be reached by calling 865-249-7200.

 Could I be charged after the fact if my friend got a DUI in my car in which I was a passenger?